Inspiration

 • far from the country's main attractions.

-Concrete beaches prevail within the city limits, but there are many cozy places in the vicinity, which can be reached by boat.
-The best of them is considered to be Žanica, a beach that used to belong to Joseph Brod Tito, the president of Yugoslavia.
+Concrete beaches prevail within the city, but there are many cozy spots in the surrounding area that can be reached by boat.
+The most popular among them is Žanjica — a beach that once belonged to Josip Broz Tito, the President of Yugoslavia.

-Minuses: pebbly surface (you can rent a sun lounger here); water temperature is lower than at the coast of other resorts.
+• the water temperature is lower than along the coast of other resorts.

 2. Regional Museum.
-It is located in a building built in the XVII century in the Baroque style.
-In addition to an interesting botanical collection (more than 100 species of flowers and other plants) there are archaeological finds (amphorae, tools, household items) and a collection of icons by Kotor masters.
+Located in a 17th-century Baroque-style building.
+In addition to an interesting botanical collection (over 100 species of flowers and other plants), the museum houses archaeological finds (amphorae, tools, household items) and a collection of icons created by masters from Kotor.

 3. Mount Orjen.
-On its top (1895 meters) snow lies until the end of May, so if you want to combine seemingly incompatible types of recreation, you have a unique opportunity to swim in the warm Adriatic Sea, and after a couple of hours to ski or snowboard.
-In clear weather from here you can see all of Montenegro, part of the territory of neighboring Herzegovina, Croatian Dubrovnik and several southern islands of Dalmatia.
+Snow remains on its peak (1,895 meters) until the end of May, so if you want to combine seemingly incompatible types of leisure, you have a unique opportunity to swim in the warm Adriatic Sea and, just a couple of hours later, go skiing or snowboarding.
+On a clear day, you can see all of Montenegro, parts of neighboring Herzegovina, Croatia’s Dubrovnik, and several southern Dalmatian islands from here.

 Ulcinj

 The resort is located on the border with Albania.
-Famous for its sandy beaches (a rarity for Montenegro), kitesurfing spots and the official nudist beach on the island of Ada Bojana.
+It is famous for its sandy beaches (a rarity for Montenegro), kiteboarding spots, and an official nudist beach on Ada Bojana Island.

 Pros of the resort:

-• it's usually warmer here than in other regions of Montenegro;
+• it is usually warmer here than in other regions of Montenegro;

-• the bottom is sandy, so the water also warms up faster;
+• the sandy seabed allows the water to warm up faster;

-• fewer vacationers than in popular resort towns;
+• fewer tourists compared to popular resort towns;

-• prices for food, souvenirs, sun beds are lower than in Budva.
+• prices for food, souvenirs, and sun loungers are lower than in Budva.

-• due to the fact that the bottom is sandy, the water here is quite murky.
+• due to the sandy bottom, the water here is rather murky.

 Ulcinj beaches